 - Organization Development

-What are the different careers you can pursue with a bachelor’s in human resources?
+What are the different careers you can pursue with a human resources degree?

 There’s a broad range of career opportunities for a recent graduate with a bachelor’s degree in Human Resources.
 Some of the most popular career titles within the field include the following.

 Chief Human Resources Officer

 The chief human resources officer is the spearhead of all human resources systems and policies within a company.
 As one of the executive management team members, the CHRO reports directly to the company’s CEO and has a major influence on its strategic vision and direction.
 The CHRO must devise an HR strategy for the company, including its policies, systems, and goals.
 Also, this executive position oversees all aspects of the human resources department within an organization.
 The chief human resources officer’s position requires a level of experience that ranges between one or two decades in corporate human resources.
 According to the Bureau of Labor Statistics, chief human resources officers should expect a median annual wage of $214 427.

 Human Resources Director

 A human resources director is the person who’s in charge of all activities related to human resources in a company.
 These activities include creating and implementing company policies, hiring and retaining employees, pensions, insurance, promotions, employee termination, and benefits.
 They also help devise programs and benefit plans that attract talent and keep employees motivated while taking the company’s budget.
 Most HR directors have around a decade of experience within the field of human resources.
 According to the Bureau of Labor Statistics, HR directors should expect a median annual wage of $142,860.

 Human Resources Manager